 In short, it’s now easier to do even more, and there are even fewer scenarios where you’d need to leave the Microsoft Teams app.
 These reasons will continue to diminish as more and more SharePoint/List/Library capabilities come into Teams.

 The pain points of “Collaboration For All”

 In an ideal world, only certain authorized users would have the ability to send a message to the entire organization on behalf of a department or business unit.
-Also, IT would be able to associate Teams with Yammer groups to enforce some structure within the organization.
+Also, IT would be able to associate Yammer groups with Teams to enforce some structure within the organization.

 Very little of these types of controls exist, but fortunately, being the social media platform that it is (especially with the visibility it enables), this isn’t typically an issue…except when it is.